-The privacy and security of the personal information we maintain is of the utmost importance to J.C.
-Cannistraro, LLC ("Cannistraro").
-We are writing with additional information regarding the data security incident that we initially informed you of on October 7, 2020.
-We now know that it may have involved some of your information.
-We want to provide you with more information about the incident, let you know about the services we are providing to you, and let you know that we continue to take significant measures to protect your information.
+We are writing with important information regarding a recent security incident.
+The privacy and security of the personal information we maintain is of the utmost importance to Schwartz Levine Stark PLLC.
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.